SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 1. Configure your SonarQube server(s):
    1. Log into Jenkins as an administrator and go to **Manage Jenkins > Configure System**.
    1. Scroll down to the SonarQube configuration section, click **Add SonarQube**, and add the values you're prompted for.
-   1. The server authentication token should be created as a 'Secret Text' credential.
+   1. The server [authentication token](/user-guide/user-token/) should be created as a 'Secret Text' credential.

 ## Analyzing a .NET solution
 **Global Configuration**
 This step is mandatory if you want to trigger any of your analyses with the SonarScanner for MSBuild.
 You can define as many scanner instances as you wish.
-Then for each Jenkins job, you will be able to choose with which launcher to use to run the SonarQube analysis.
+Then for each Jenkins job, you will be able to choose which launcher to use to run the SonarQube analysis.
 1. Log into Jenkins as an administrator and go to **Manage Jenkins > Global Tool Configuration**
 1. Click on **Add SonarScanner for MSBuild**
 1. Add an installation of the latest available version.
 Check **Install automatically** to have the SonarScanner for MSBuild automatically provisioned on your Jenkins executors